saucelabs/sauce-docs/docs/secure-connections.md

    </td>
   </tr>
   <tr>
-   <td>All customers, regardless of their pricing plan, can download and launch Sauce Connect Proxy tunnels on their own local machine.
-For help, please contact our Support Team.
+   <td>Regardless of your license type (free-trial, self-serve, enterprise), you can download and use Sauce Connect Proxy.
    </td>
    <td>Requires a custom setup between your network and the Sauce Labs cloud prior to use.
    </td>